bitquery/graphql-docs/docs/Schema/stellar/operations.md

 - **success**

-  A boolean value that indicates whether the operation was successful.
+  A true/false value that indicates whether the operation was successful.

 - **sourceAccount**